Italian guitarist, cellist, singer, and composer Mauro Giuliani (1781-1829) was a leading guitar virtuoso of the early 19th century.

 Op.51: 18 Progressive Lessons

-Giuliani’s Opus 51 XVIII Leçons Progressives (Eighteen Progressive Lessons) is a collection of relatively simple classical guitar studies compared to other collections.
+Compared to other collections, Giuliani’s Opus 51 XVIII Leçons Progressives (Eighteen Progressive Lessons) is a series of relatively simple classical guitar studies.

 By publishing this simpler collection after his more complex Op.48, one could say that Giuliani took a similar approach to Fernando Sor.
 Therefore, Giuliani’s Op.51 is most appropriate for beginner and early intermediate classical guitarists.